XXXddev: Easy Docker handling for web developers

 How to define a custom command

 ddev makes it easy for you to define custom commands.
 For almost every project I work on, I use a custom command called "provision" for set-up instructions.
 In here, all steps needed to set up the project are bundled.
+A practical example is shown in my article Adding a second database for testing with ddev.

 Another use-case for a custom command: